The Beast at Shooting Creek

 Suddenly, the girl moved back.
 Her chains stopped her and she fell.
 A shot rang out.
 She screamed.
 “You missed, you bas..."
 She screamed.

 The man’s hands went to his face.
-He stumbled.
+He stumbled back.
 Caught himself on one knee.
 Tried to rise, gun still in his hand.
 He started to fire wildly.

 The girl dove to the ground.
 Bullets sung over Gavin's head.
 The last man began to curse and slur, still in a drunken crazed stupor.

 The girl was standing now.
 Waiting.
-She was looking nervously at the bodies.
+Watching the bodies nervously.

 Gavin worked his way down to her.
 Once there, he released her from her chains after finding a key in the fat one’s pocket.